HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/MVC/review_pers_offers_project.md

 # Reviewing the Pers_Offers project

 In this topic, you will learn about the structure of the Pers_Offers project.
-Upon opening the Pers_Offers project with Microsoft Visual Studio Code (VSC), the following directory structure appears.
+Upon opening the Pers_Offers project with Microsoft Visual Studio Code (VSCode), the following directory structure appears.
 The highlighted sections will be described in detail below.

 ![Pers_Offers MVC project overview](./images/Pers_offers_project_overview.png)